 Classroom Tip: I use this book to kick off the unit, in part because Miss Frizzle is familiar to the children.
-It presents time/distance travel as a way to find out about another culture, its past, and contributions.
+It presents time and distance travel as a way to find out about another culture, its past, and contributions.

 An ancient Chinese legend, the inspiring tale of a young heroine who poses as a soldier and rises to the rank of general.
 Vivid and sweeping illustrations portray traditional Chinese life and battle.

 Classroom Tip: I’m always looking for books with strong women.
-Many students already know the character, so it’s interesting to compare/contrast with the Disney film Mulan.
+Many students already know the character, so it’s interesting to compare and contrast with the Disney film Mulan.